preciofishbone/OmniaDocsG2/blocks/team-collaboration-rollup/index.rst

 General
 ---------
-You can add a title for the block here.
+You can add a title for the block here, in any tenant language.

 .. image:: teamwork-general-v7.png

-If variations exists, only one title can be set.
-In that case, titles in other languages are set in the variations.
-If no variation exists for the page, you can set the title in the languages active in the tenant (click the flag to change language).

 Query
 --------